reduxjs/redux/docs/introduction/GettingStarted.md

 store.dispatch({ type: 'DECREMENT' })
 // 1
 ```

+The whole state of your app is stored in an object tree inside a single _store_.
+The only way to change the state tree is to emit an _action_, an object describing what happened.
+To specify how the actions transform the state tree, you write pure _reducers_.

+That's it!

 Instead of mutating the state directly, you specify the mutations you want to happen with plain objects called _actions_.
 Then you write a special function called a _reducer_ to decide how every action transforms the entire application's state.